kvietmeier/Terraform/vastdata/cluster_config/README.md

       CN=Administrator,CN=Users,DC=ginaz,DC=org
   ```

+**For Extra Credit**
-If you have access to the Domain Controllers or the customer is interested, you can add a new OU for VAST clusters.
+If you have access to the Domain Controllers (Lab) or the customer is interested, you can add a new OU for VAST clusters.

 - Create a new OU with a different name (VAST):